xpdota/triggevent-site/pages/The-Problems-with-Existing-Solutions.md

 ID, since everything else can be derived from log lines and/or game data (cooldown, charges, ability-to-buff mapping, duration, etc).

 Thus, it suffers from the same probelm of Triggernometry in that it requires the user to learn about log lines and regular expressions.
-It worsens this by throwing its own special regex notation into the mix for filtering to the player's character.
+It worsens this by throwing its own special regex notation into the mix for filtering to the player's character (or other conditions).
 In addition, it deals with log line format changes by attempting to convert new-format lines to the older format, thus requiring the user to deliberately find outdated versions of log line documentation.
+Specifically for SpeSpe, there aren't really *that* many things you can make a bar out of - it's either a buff, an ability, or both, and we can often pull the needed data out of log lines and/or game files anyway.
+You, as the user, are tasked with doing lots of work that really shouldn't be your job.

 # Next Steps